grosclara/cooking-app-dockerization/README.md

 Since the application consists of several images, I created a `docker-compose-.yml` file to define the services that make up the application so that they can be run together in an isolated environment.
 In this file, we find both the `db` and `web` services.
 In addition, the top-level `networks` key lets you specify networks to be created as well as the `volumes`key word defining volumes to be created.

-In the web service, we notice that it depends on the second db service thanks to the indication depends_on which expresses dependency between services.
-Moreover, we map ports in the HOST:CONTAINER format,
+In the web service, we notice that it depends on the `db` service thanks to the indication `depends_on` which expresses dependency between services.
+Moreover, we map ports in the HOST:CONTAINER format, and add this service to the `banana` network.

-Translated with www.DeepL.com/Translator (free version)
+On the other hand in the `db` service, which is also added to the `banana` network, the 3306 port is exposed (through the key word `expose`) without publishing it to the host machine - it will only be accessible to linked services (e.g the web service).
+Finally,

 ### Retrieve images